heathermiller/dist-prog-book/chapter/8/big-data.md

 `JJ: Placeholder for introduction` The booming Internet has generated big data...

-This chapter is organized in <label for="note1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="note1" class="margin-toggle"/><span class="sidenote">JJ: need to fill in more stuff</span>
+This chapter is organized in by

+- Programming Models
+  - Data parallelism (most popular, standard map/reduce/functional pipelining)
+    - Limitations, iteration difficult due to the execution model of MapReduce/Hadoop
+    - Graphs
+    - Querying
-- **Data paralleling**:
+- Execution Models
-  - MapReduce {% cite dean2008mapreduce  --file big-data %}
-  - FlumeJava {% cite chambers2010flumejava --file big-data %}
+  - MapReduce (intermediate writes to disk)
-  - ...
+    - Limitations, iteration, performance
+  - Spark (all in memory)
-- **Graph paralleling**:
+    - Limitations ?
-  - Pregel
+- Performance
+- Things people are building on top of MapReduce/Spark
-  - ...
+  - FlumeJava? ...Etc

-For each programming model, we will discuss the motivation, basic model, execution model, fault-tolerance and performance.

-Ideas: get a table of what to include in the context
-Idea: instead of data/graph, maybe add one more layer (unstructured vs. structured)
+  - Ecosystem, everything interoperates with GFS or HDFS, or makes use of stuff like protocol buffers so systems like Pregel and MapReduce and even MillWheel...

+## Programming Model
-## MapReduce (2004)
+### MapReduce
 MapReduce {% cite dean2008mapreduce  --file big-data %} is a programming model that allows programmers to express the simple computations for terabytes data on thousands of commodity machines.

 **Basic & Examples**